kluctl/kluctl/docs/commands.md

 In addition, the following arguments are available:
 <!-- BEGIN SECTION "validate" "Misc arguments" true -->
 ```
 Misc arguments:
+  Command specific arguments.

-    -o, --output TEXT             Specify output target file.
+  -o, --output=OUTPUT,...
+Specify output target file.
 Can be specified multiple times
-    --render-output-dir DIRECTORY
-                                  Specifies the target directory to render the project into.
-If omitted, atemporary
+      --render-output-dir=STRING    Specifies the target directory to render the project into.
+If omitted, a temporary
                                     directory is used.
-    --wait TEXT                   Wait for the given amount of time until the deployment validates
+      --wait=DURATION               Wait for the given amount of time until the deployment validates
-    --sleep TEXT                  Sleep duration between validation attempts
+      --sleep=5s                    Sleep duration between validation attempts
       --warnings-as-errors          Consider warnings as failures

 ```
 <!-- END SECTION -->

 ## seal
 <!-- BEGIN SECTION "seal" "Usage" false -->
-Usage: kluctl seal [OPTIONS]
+Usage: replace-commands-help seal

-  Seal secrets based on target's sealingConfig.

-  Loads all secrets from the specified secrets sets from the target's sealingConfig and then renders the target, including all files with the `.sealme` extension.
-Then runs kubeseal on each `.sealme` file and stores secrets in the directory specified by `--local-sealed-secrets`, using the outputPattern from your deployment project.

-  If no `--target` is specified, sealing is performed for all targets.

 <!-- END SECTION -->